adamsilver/fdpb/04-Login.md

 Nobody *wants* to log in to your service.
 They're forced to for security reasons.
 Without this security measure, everyone has access to everyone else's stuff.
 It's like nobody having locks on their front doors.
 Bad.

 Whilst most sites have login forms, almost as many of them have usability failures in some form or other.
-Social login, which we'll talk about in detail shortly, complicates matters further.
+Social login, which we'll talk about shortly, complicates matters further.

 For such a ubiquitous and seemingly simple feature, it's surprising how many issues occur.
-This chapter is dedicated to disecting and remedying each of the issues one by one.
+In this chapter we'll disect and remedy each issue one by one.
 By process of elimination, we should leave users with a pleasant login form that just works.
 How it might look:

 ![Login](./images/login.png)